kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Theory_Presentation.md

     DepartmentID,

     -- Conditional counts
-    COUNT(CASE WHEN Salary > 75000 THEN 1 END) AS HighEarners,
+    COUNT(CASE WHEN BaseSalary > 75000 THEN 1 END) AS HighEarners,
     COUNT(CASE WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 5 THEN 1 END) AS Veterans,
     COUNT(CASE WHEN PerformanceRating >= 4 THEN 1 END) AS HighPerformers,

     -- Conditional sums
-    SUM(CASE WHEN JobLevel = 'Manager' THEN Salary ELSE 0 END) AS ManagerPayroll, SUM(CASE WHEN JobLevel = 'Individual Contributor' THEN Salary ELSE 0 END) AS ICPayroll,
+    SUM(CASE WHEN JobLevel = 'Manager' THEN BaseSalary ELSE 0 END) AS ManagerPayroll, SUM(CASE WHEN JobLevel = 'Individual Contributor' THEN BaseSalary ELSE 0 END) AS ICPayroll,

     -- Conditional averages
-    AVG(CASE WHEN PerformanceRating >= 4 THEN Salary END) AS HighPerformerAvgSalary, AVG(CASE WHEN PerformanceRating < 3 THEN Salary END) AS LowPerformerAvgSalary,
+    AVG(CASE WHEN PerformanceRating >= 4 THEN BaseSalary END) AS HighPerformerAvgSalary, AVG(CASE WHEN PerformanceRating < 3 THEN BaseSalary END) AS LowPerformerAvgSalary,

     -- Complex business calculations
     (COUNT(CASE WHEN PerformanceRating >= 4 THEN 1 END) * 100.0) / COUNT(*) AS HighPerformerPercent,
-    (SUM(CASE WHEN JobLevel = 'Manager' THEN Salary ELSE 0 END) * 100.0) / SUM(Salary) AS ManagerPayrollPercent
+    (SUM(CASE WHEN JobLevel = 'Manager' THEN BaseSalary ELSE 0 END) * 100.0) / SUM(BaseSalary) AS ManagerPayrollPercent
 FROM Employees
 WHERE IsActive = 1
 GROUP BY DepartmentID